sdshorin/snake-sssembly-RISCV/README.md

 7. Run the project in RARS.
 8. Place the cursor in the bottom frame of the Keyboard Tool, and enjoy the game.
 Control the snake using the WASD keys.

+##

+- Use FPGRARS for speed up an convenience
+- Add animations
+- Rars don't support big textures